tooniez/restassured-maven-java/README.md

 ## Endpoints

-The `/src/test/java/weather/Endpoints.java` file contains 2 endpoints used in this exercise.
+The `/src/test/java/weather/Endpoints.java` contains 2 endpoints used in this exercise.
 The `Endpoints` extends from `Base.java` where we store the base url domain and versioning.

 ```java
     public static String getWeatherEndpoint(String city, String apiKey) {